Ruka Coaster: The Most Unexpectedly Fun Thing we did in Ruka

 The Ruka Coaster operates Saturday to Thursday during winter, so plan around the Friday closure.

-If you’re staying at Ruka Chalets ( Ruka Chalets Review: The Perfect Family Base for a Stress-Free Lapland Ski Holiday), it’s just a short walk or ski over to the base station, making it super convenient for a half-day adventure.
+We stayed in Ruka Chalets (see: Ruka Chalets Review: The Perfect Family Base for a Stress-Free Lapland Ski Holiday), it’s just a short walk to Ruka Coaster and right on the base of the slopes, making it super convenient.

 Why We Recommend It